There are two ways to adjust the focus on beamo, which depend on whether it is a standard model or a model with an autofocus add-on.

 (2) With Autofocus Add-on

-Double-tap the button on the side of the module, while it is straightly on top of the desired material.
+Double-tap the button on the side of the module while it is straightly on top of the desired material.
 This allows the probe of the add-on to automatically detect the height of the material.
-Long-pressing the button on the side side allows the laser head to go back to origin.
+Then, long-pressing the button on the side allows the laser head to return to its origin.

 1. Enabling Autofocus